 To minimize the risk of overheating, continuous rotation of the disc is recommended.
-If the disc stalls, disengage hydraulics and remove disc from material before restarting.
+If the disc stalls completely, disengage hydraulics and remove disc from material before restarting.

 Be sure to engage hydraulics at an idle.
 When the disc is rotating smoothly, bring the loader to engine operating rpm.
 Don’t engage disc into material until the disc is running smoothly at engine operating rpm.

 Disc mulchers will throw most of the material from the front and throw it further than brush cutter or drum mulcher.
-Keep this in mind if you’re planning on mulching near buildings, homes, utility lines and busy roads.
-It will be dangerous for bystanders within 300’ of operation so keep people away from the work site.
+Keep this in mind if you’re planning on mulching in urban areas.
+It will be dangerous for bystanders within 300’ of operation.

-Survey the land before mulching and constantly check visibility all around the machine (360°) as often as possible.
+Walk around the land before mulching and always be looking around and in front of the skid steer when mulching.
 Also, look for rocks, fence wire or other potential damaging items.
-Land clearing often involves uneven terrain that can catch you by surprise.

 Debris, rocks and chips will ricochet toward the operator.
 For operator safety, all mulcher manufacturers require installing shatterproof cab windows and some advise using a falling object protection system (FOPS) for operator safety.